xngxl-0/NeScan/README.md

 ## Contributing

 If you'd like to contribute to this project, don't mind opening issues or creating pull requests.
 I need some practice and learn about you, so feel free!
-I would like to add a service discovery section in the code.
+I will be creating a service discovery section in the code.

 ## License